 Renting gives you a space to call home.
 While you can find relatively cheap rent in select cities, it's not always practical to pick up and move.

-If you aren’t able to navigate to a more affordable city, boosting your income can help you pay the rent without stretching too far.
+If you aren't able to navigate to a more affordable city, boosting your income can help pay for your rent without stretching too far.

 Annual Fee